frederic-perez/AmE-dictionary/data/dictionary.md

 __chouse<sup>2</sup>__ _v_ __1__ To deceive, defraud, or trick (a person). _Syn_ chicane, jockey, cheat, shaft, screw __2__ To worry or badger.
 __chow down__ _v_ _informal_ To eat heartily.
 __chowder__ _n_ /ˈtʃaʊ dər/ A thick soup of clams, fish, or vegetables, usu. with potatoes, milk, and various seasonings.
+__chrism__ _n_ A consecrated mixture of oil and balsam, used for anointing in church sacraments such as baptism and confirmation. _Syn_ holy oil, sacramental oil
 __christen__ _v_ _Arthur Rubloff christened it the “Magnificent Mile,” and it has lived up to the moniker ever since._
 __Christendom__ _n_
 __christening__ _n_